kgorgi/kgorgi/README.md

 ![visitors](https://visitor-badge.glitch.me/badge?page_id=kgorgi.readme)

-My name is Kian and I am a software developer writing code and solving problems in Victoria, BC, Canada.
+My name is Kian and I am a software developer in Victoria, BC, Canada.

--   💻 I'm working at Microsoft as a software developer on the Business Applications Group's Data Integration team.
+-   🔨 I enjoy building high impact software with great documentation and test coverage.
--   🎓 I graduated from the University of Victoria's Software Engineering program in 2020.
+-   💻 I work at Microsoft with a focus on diagnostics, single sign-on authentication, data connectivity, and data migration.
--   🐬 I'm exploring hybrid iOS and Android development with the [Ionic Framework](https://ionicframework.com/).
+-   🐬 Whenever I track down some free time, I explore hybrid iOS and Android development with the [Ionic Framework](https://ionicframework.com/).

 ### Projects 👨‍💻